MobileFirstLLC/extension-cli/README.md

 ![travis](https://img.shields.io/travis/mobilefirstllc/extension-cli)

-This is a command-line utility package that helps chrome extension development by providing systematic way to build, test and document an extension project.
+This is a command-line utility package that helps chrome extension development by providing systematic way to build, test and document extension projects.

 ## Quickstart